BigglesZX/react-sanity-image/README.md

 Order of `media` items matters the same way ordering `source` elements inside `<picture>` matters (i.e. the browser will use the first match that it encounters).

-Sanity's CDN will automatically serve `webp` format images to browsers that support them, so there's no need to include any extra sources for these (you can't specify the `type` attribute at the moment anyway).
+Sanity's CDN will automatically serve WebP format images to browsers that support them, so there's no need to include any extra sources for these (you can't specify the `type` attribute at the moment anyway).

 Finally, any extra props passed to `Picture` **will be set on the rendered `<picture>` element**.
 If you want to specify extra props for the `<img>` element inside it, use `imgProps`: